bcorrigan/mime-tui/README.md

 # mime-tui

-A keyboard-driven terminal UI for managing the MIME-type → application associations that file managers and `xdg-open` consult on Linux.
-The same defaults you would otherwise edit through GNOME Settings, KDE System Settings, or by hand in `~/.config/mimeapps.list` — only this one loads fast, runs in any terminal, and behaves identically on every desktop.
+A keyboard-driven terminal UI for managing the MIME-type->application associations that file managers and `xdg-open` consult on linux.

+If you use a window manager on linux and not a full blown desktop environment like KDE, Gnome or XFCE - you still want to manage MIME type associations.
+Lots of people achieve this by using the XFCE mime type manager which is mostly-independent of the rest of XFCE, but with the recent resurgance in TUI interfaces I thought it would be very nice to have a fast and efficient TUI for managing mime type associations in a keyboard-centric way.

+As you probably don't intend to use a mime editor every day, it is focussed on being easy to use and well prompted with keyboard help.
+You should be able to launch it to edit something once or twice every 6 months - and be able to use it easily.

+mime-tui only updates `~/.config/mimeapps.list` - so it may not interact well with Gnome and KDE where they have "override" files where they preferentially look for mime associations over and above the mimeapps.list. mime-tui is probably best suited for users of Sway, Hyprland, and so on as a result.

 <p align="center">
   <img src="bymime.png" alt="By-mime view" width="49%"/>